kickstartDS/ds-starter/README.md

 **Branding Token** are set in `src/token/branding-token.json`, while your **Design Token** set lives at `src/token/dictionary`.
 Initialization of token happens through `yarn init-tokens`, while compiling your **Design Token** set to **Component Token** (among other formats) is done by running `yarn build-tokens`.

 [**Component Token**](https://www.kickstartds.com/docs/foundations/token/component-token) are the third type of token involved, but those only come into play later.
-They are not involved with the general styling / theming of your **Design System**, but rather map your **Design Token** to components in a layered way..
+They are not involved with the general styling / theming of your **Design System**, but rather map your **Design Token** to components in a layered way.

 To learn more about this process, follow the section ["2.
 Design Application"](https://www.kickstartds.com/docs/guides/create/design) of our ["Create your Design System"](https://www.kickstartds.com/docs/guides/create) guide.